Tolga-Ozd/BurgerProjesi/README.md

 ## Check Out My Other Projects
 If you enjoyed exploring this project, I invite you to check out my other projects as well.
 I am passionate about programming and have worked on a variety of exciting projects.

-##Burger Project:
+## Burger Project:
-In this project, using HTML, CSS Frameworks and React Router Dom structure, home ,menu, about us, contact pages and a form were created and components were switched between these pages with React Router.
+In this project, using HTML, CSS Frameworks and React Router Dom structure, home ,menu, about us, contact pages and a form were created and components were switched between these pages with React Router.In addition, MUI library was also used while creating the project.